"Midwestern Interactive took the ideas in my head and made them come to life in a way I couldn't dream was possible."

-While many companies have separate sales teams, we believe it is important that the client speak directly to the people creating and maintaining the product.
-You can prepare a sales person for potential questions, but their knowledge is limited.
+While many companies have separate sales teams, we believe it is important that the client speaks directly to the people creating and maintaining the product.
+You can prepare a salesperson for potential questions, but their knowledge is limited.
 Especially when discussing details of the operation of the product and IT interaction, the best person to talk to is the one who can accurately say, "Yes, Lokdown does that," or "Yes, Lokdown can be customized to do that."
 Our developers are the ones who speak to the client to ensure the best quality of customer service.

 We love our product and are excited about where it is being implemented and the lives that will be saved.
 We saw an opportunity to make something great, and we did it.
-Without the branding, though, the product is incomplete and far less marketable.
+Without branding, though, the product is incomplete and far less marketable.
 Because we made a thousand small, strategic choices, we were able to let the product speak for itself before we meet with the customer.

 This is what we do.
 We provide quality products and services.
 If you bring your idea to us, we can make it happen.
-We have the assets, knowledge, wisdom, experience, efficiency and creativity to make big or little ideas a reality.
+We have the assets, knowledge, wisdom, experience, efficiency, and creativity to make big or little ideas a reality.
 We do this for ourselves, we do this for our client.
 And we love every...well, almost every minute of it.